Link Search Menu Expand Document

 • check if requirements are met both on the primary and backup nodes

-• sets up keepalived with the virtual IP, a random password and a public key for the synchronization
+• set up keepalived with the virtual IP, a random password and a public key for the synchronization

-• configures dropbear to listen on port 65022: this is used to sync data between the nodes using rsync, only key-based authentication is allowed
+• configure dropbear to listen on port 65022: this is used to sync data between the nodes using rsync, only key-based authentication is allowed

-• configures conntrackd to sync the connection tracking table
+• configure conntrackd to sync the connection tracking table

 In this example: